What is Media Mail?

 How does Media Mail work?

-Media Mail is based on weight and size, not the zone-based distance system that Parcel Post, Priority Mail and Priority Mail Express use.
-Once you've addressed and sealed your item, you should weigh it.
-If your package weighs less than 8 ounces, it will be less expensive for you to ship your item using First-Class Mail.
-If it weighs more that, just print your postage using the Media Mail option in your Stamps.com account.
+Media Mail is based on weight and size like Priority Mail® and Priority Mail Express® use.
+Once you’ve addressed and sealed your item, you should weigh it and then print your postage using the Media Mail option in your Stamps.com account.
 Stamps.com will calculate and display the expected delivery time of your package.

 Sending Media Mail with Stamps.com is Easy